Exclusive photo tour/workshop with Alaska photographer Jeff Schultz

 NOTE: If the weather prohibits us from doing our flight-seeing trip, you will be refunded $320 of your trip fee.

-We will then work our way back to Anchorage where you may fly back home or extend your stay in Alaska expecting to arrive no later than 3 pm.
+We will then work our way back to Anchorage where you may fly back home or extend your stay in Alaska expecting to arrive around 1 pm but no later than 3 pm.
 This will conclude the tour/workshop.

 At each of the workshop classroom sessions, Jeff will discuss his methods for shooting stellar wildlife and landscape images as is appropriate for the group.
 During each days’ outings, Jeff will also talk through his methods for making the best image at the current location with the subject at hand.
 He is NOT there to photograph his own images; he is there to help you take your photography to the next level.
 Jeff will also cover the following: